Need a PDF?

 Since early 2020, people around the world have been coping with COVID-19, the disease caused by the highly infectious SARS-CoV-2 virus that causes mild to severe respiratory illness.
 Cases of COVID-19 can be mild, but others can be more severe and occasionally deadly—especially for older adults or those living with chronic health conditions.

-At this writing (December 21, 2020), vaccines developed by Pfizer-BioNTech and Moderna had been approved for use in the United States.
-Both vaccines were 94 percent effective for preventing COVID-19 and both have started shipping.
-The federal government is determining how the vaccines will be allocated across states.
+At this writing (March 8, 2021), vaccines developed by Pfizer-BioNTech, Moderna, and Johnson and Johnson had been authorized for emergency use in the United States.
+All three vaccines are highly effective against getting severe COVID-19.
+The federal government is coordinating the distribution of vaccines across states.

 |Vaccine Name||Vaccine Effectiveness*||Dosing Information||Possible Side Effects|